dcersos1/Blockchain_Adoption_Analysis/README.md

-# An Analysis of Factors Impacting the Implementation of Blockchain Technology in the United States
+# An Analysis of the Factors Impacting the Implementation of Blockchain Technology in the United States

 Content overview: